 sail vessel means a vessel designed to carry sail as its primary means of propulsion.

 shore base has the same meaning as in NSCV Part B.

-significant wave height has the same meaning as significant wave height in NSCV Part B.
+significant wave height has the same meaning as in NSCV Part B.

 special personnel has the meaning given by NSCV Part B.